Inter-domain major

 Methodology Courses

 Inter-domain majors must take all methodology courses required for majors in both of the two domains.
-In case the two chosen academic fields are closely related methodologically, you will find that some requirement options overlap.
+Each major has their own requirement at level 1.
+In case the two chosen academic fields are closely related methodologically, you will find that some requirement options at level 2 overlap.
+In that case, one course at level 2 is often enough to satisfy the requirement for both majors.

 | Humanities |